glifchits/glifchits.github.io/_posts/2022-03-02-my-first-old-car.md

 I replaced the fuel filter, changed the spark plugs.
 I got a new battery and a proper hold-down for it.
 As I struggled to do these basic tasks, I kept driving the car on the short street in front of our house.
 Once, in 2nd gear, the car jerked and just died.
 Panicked, I tried to push the car the fifty or so meters back into my driveway.
 Neighbours I had never previously spoken to saw me struggling, and offered to help me push it back.
 That was a stressful little episode!
 Afterwards, I realized it was because the battery got slightly disconnected.
 What a disaster.

 After a few more tweaks, like fixing the broken odometer (a common failure for these cars), I became somewhat confident that it might be able to drive short distances.
 So I towed it to a local mechanic seeking the safety certification necessary to get license plates.
-I knew it didn't run right, but at least it ran, and without it trapped in my garage, I could more easily show it to mechanics.ye
+I knew it didn't run right, but at least it ran, and without it trapped in my garage, I could more easily show it to mechanics.

 The certification failed.
 A number of flaws were identified: seized brake calipers, poorly installed brake lines, a radiator fan not running, rusted and disintegrating suspension parts, and more.
 Lifted on the hoist, light was shined on the amount of the rust under the car.